Rising high above the surrounding New Mexico desert, the rock formation known as Shiprock has long been a point of fascination.

 The structure is an epicenter of legend within the Navajo culture.
 Called Tsé Bitʼaʼí or “the rock with wings,” myth says that the Shiprock was a piece of land that became a bird, carrying the ancestral people of the Navajo on its back.
 At sundown, the enormous creature settled in its current desert location and promptly turned back to stone.
 The newly-arrived people settled on the rock’s peak, leaving only to collect food and water.
 However, one day the outcrop was unexpectedly struck by lightning, stranding members of the tribe among its shards.
 Since then, the rock has been forbidden to people, who may disturb the ghostly spirits of those left behind.

 Although the steep, perilous sides of the Shiprock were once considered a great prize among rock climbers, human ascents have been expressly off-limits since 1970, in accordance with Navajo custom.

 Know Before You Go

-Southwest of the city of Shiprock, NM.
+Southwest of the city of Shiprock, New Mexico.
 Accessible by off-road vehicles only.